WWE Rumors: Big Changes Coming To Pay-Per-Views Next Month And WWE May Sell TV Rights To ‘Big Four’

 This new four-hour length for most PPVs would go into place for almost every show throughout the year, but some may be even longer.
 Some of the cornerstone events, or the “Big Four,” will likely run even longer that and could end up close to six or seven hours.

 Speaking of the “Big Four,” there is talk going around on social media that WWE may be looking to sell the broadcast rights to those events and air them on TV once again.
-This would take the Royal Rumble, WrestleMania, SummerSlam, and Survivor Series off of the WWE Network and have them air on the network which gives the highest bid.
+This would take the Royal Rumble, WrestleMania, SummerSlam, and Survivor Series off the WWE Network and have them air on the network which gives the highest bid.

 Rumor going around WWE is considering selling the broadcast rights for their big four shows to TV Networks (instead of airing on the WWE Network).